 Radiocarbon dating is a technique used by scientists to learn the ages of biological specimens – for example, wooden archaeological artifacts or ancient human remains – from the distant past.
 It can be used on objects as old as about 62,000 years.
 Follow the links below to learn more about radiocarbon dating.

 An isotope is what scientists call two or more forms of the same element.
-If you could peer at the atoms of two different isotopes, you would find equal numbers of protons but different numbers of neutrons in the atoms’ nucleus.
+If you could peer at the atoms of two different isotopes, you’d find equal numbers of protons but different numbers of neutrons in the atoms’ nucleus or core.

 So there’s a difference in the relative atomic masses of two isotopes.
 But they still have the same chemical properties.
 A carbon atom is a carbon atom is a carbon atom …